Learning hidden cascades via classification: Monte Carlo experiments

-From Table~\ref{tab:combined_graph_performance}, it can be confirmed that the SVM classifier, with its optimal hyperparameter setting, outperforms the other classifiers, and that the optimal feature set proposed in Section~\hyperref[sec:feature-vector]{\ref*{sec:feature-vector}} more effectively captures the underlying spreading model's parameters; hence, we fix both the classifier and the summary statistic for all subsequent experiments.
-In Appendix ~\hyperref[app:Tables]{\ref*{app:Tables}}, results on robustness checks with different propagation and symptom probabilities for trees and loopy graphs are available (see Tables \ref{tab:Robustness-tree} and \ref{tab:Robustness-loopy}).
+From Table~\ref{tab:combined_graph_performance}, it can be confirmed that the SVM classifier, with its optimal hyperparameter setting, outperforms the other classifiers, and that the optimal feature set more effectively captures the underlying spreading model's parameters; hence, we fix both the classifier and the summary statistic for all subsequent experiments.
 To compare the distribution of actual and simulated data under the learned parameters, we split nodes by distance from the seed and by degree.
 Figure~\ref{fig:postive-symptom-plot} shows that the symptom distribution in the simulated cascades closely matches that of the real data.
 Nodes closer to the seed and those with higher degree tend to exhibit more positive symptoms, capturing key structural effects observed in real cascades.